RelationalAI/rai-sdk-java/README.md

 The SDK build lifecycle is managed using the standard `mvn` lifecycle commands.

-Compile the SDK soruce code:
+Compile the SDK soruce code

     mvn compile

-Run the unit tests:
+Run the unit tests

     mvn test

-Compile, run units and build that SDK jar file `rai-sdk-java.jar`:
+Compile, run units and build that SDK jar file `rai-sdk-java.jar`

     mvn package